anthonykasza/crypto-terms/README.md

 Total Value Locked (TVL) - the overall value of crypto assets deposited in a decentralized finance (DeFi) protocol.
 The amount of currency tied up in smart contracts on a blockchain.

 Wrapped token - a token that represents a cryptocurrency from another blockchain or token standard and is worth the same as the original cryptocurrency.
 Unlike the original cryptocurrency, the wrapped token can be used on certain non-native blockchains and later redeemed for the original cryptocurrency.
 Similar to a stablecoin, a token is locked into a contract and then a wrapped version is minted.
 Upon withdrawing from the contract, the wrapped token is burnt.
-Wrapped tokens are prefixed with a "w", e.g. wBTC is wrapped bitcoin, wETH is wrapped Ether
+Wrapped tokens are prefixed with a "w", e.g. wBTC is wrapped bitcoin, wETH is wrapped Ether.
+Some swap contracts will issue their own version of a token.
+Since Compound cannot mint _true_ DAI, they accept ether and mint cDAI (almost like a receipt or certificate of deposit).
+Yield mints yDAI.
+Aave mints aDAI.
+Those CD-like tokens, which are redeemable for the original ether, then have value and can be swapped/traded/sold.

 Bridge - a connection that allows the transfer of tokens and/or arbitrary data from one chain to another.
 Bridges "wrap" tokens when they are converted from one blockchain to another.